althea-net/rita-firmware/README.md

 builder.
 All of these perform much the same function, maintaining a series of config files, patches, and packages to insert into a OpenWRT firmware image.

-The Althea firmware builder deviates from existing efforts with a strong focus on readability and simplicity.
-There's no reason for everyone to have their own bespoke tooling to do the same thing, but long bash scripts tend to encourage that sort of thing by being incomprehensible.
+The Althea firmware builder deviates from existing efforts with a heavy reliance on Ansible instead of bash.
+This creates a pretty readable workflow and makes it very easy to apply delta changes onto a modified build directory.
+Allowing a dramatic reduction in build time as well as very flexible build options.

+Althea itself is a incentivized mesh system.
+This bulid system creates a firmware image preconfigured with Althea's fork of the Babeld mesh software as well as various utilities and tools to automatically pay mesh nodes for bandwidth.

+End user traffic over the mesh is secured with WireGuard, this repository also includes several helpful features to easily configure devices to work with a WireGuard server.

 ----------